hellwolf/yul-dsl-monorepo/hs-pkgs/yul-dsl/README.md

 theory](https://ncatlab.org/nlab/show/category+theory).
 In contrast to ones that base themselves on stack machines or lambda calculi.

-In simple terms, this means that all the "nouns" of this language are the types of values, and all the "verbs" in this language describe the transition from one type of value to another.
+In simple terms, this means that all the "nouns" of this language are the types of values, and all the "verbs" describe the transition from one type of value to another.
 Hence, a "verb" always connects two "nouns."

-Following the analogy, each "sentence" has one verb, and "sentences" can compose with each other by matching their "nouns" types to form a long "paragraph," aka. a program.
+Following the analogy, each "sentence" has one verb, and "sentences" can be composed with each other by matching their "nouns" type to form a long "paragraph," aka. a program.

 The advantage of such a construction hinges on a few prior works that, by providing a specific (namely, mathematically lawful) set of "verbs," you can convert from this language to a different domain.
 Notably, these are two known works of this fashion:

-1) ["Compiling to Categories" by Conal Elliott (2017)](http://conal.net/papers/compiling-to-categories/) shows how to translate the cartesian closed category into simply typed lambda calculus.
+1) ["Compiling to Categories" by Conal Elliott (2017)](http://conal.net/papers/compiling-to-categories/) shows how to compile simply typed lambda calculus as Haskell code to the cartesian closed category that models hardware circuits.

 2) ["Evaluating Linear Functions to Symmetric Monoidal Categories" by Jean-Philippe Bernardy and Arnaud Spiwack (2021)](https://arxiv.org/abs/2103.06195) explores the correspondence between linear types supported in Haskell and